Frawaa78/AppTrack/README.md

 ---

-## 📦 Yggdrasil Delivery Model Integration
+## 📦 Enterprise Delivery Model Integration

-The system is perfectly aligned with Aker BP's **Yggdrasil Delivery Model**, providing structured tracking through each phase:
+The system is designed to integrate with standard enterprise delivery methodologies, providing structured tracking through each phase:

 ### Phase Structure
 1. **Need** – Recognize and document business needs